sparql-generate/sparql-generate/sparql-generate-website/src/site/markdown/tutorial.md

 ## Towards more complex expressions

 The expressions used in a `BIND` clause can combine arithmetics, boolean comparators, string operations, etc. as defined in [SPARQL 1.1](https://www.w3.org/TR/sparql11-query/#SparqlOps).
-Additionally, we provide a few extra functions that can
+Additionally, we provide a few extra functions that can help common processing of typical data structures (e.g., date conversions).

+## Other supported formats and functions

+Processing JSON is possible using the `iter:JSONPath` iterator function, or `fun:JSONPath` selection function.
+These functions are similar to their counterpart for XML, but use JSONPath instead of XPath.
+Processing CSV can be done using `iter:CSV` and `fun:CSV` for simple comma-separated values with no headers.
+Other CSV-specific functions exist to deal with all variations of the CSV family of formats (tab-separated, semi-colon-separated, etc.).
+HTML files can be processed using `iter:CSSPath` or XPath functions.